Use a QR Code reader on a mobile device to add this person as a contact:Close

 Curie is interested in embodied cognition, the co-construction of knowledge via making, visual research methodologies, and medical/ health humanities.
 For her PhD, she designed a Drawing Programme where Health Professional students and people over 60 came together to draw, discuss and reflect on their future ageing.
 Non-representational drawing enabled participants to interrogate their previously un-critiqued assumptions or “truths” which they had absorbed from their surrounding culture about both drawing and ageing...

 She is intrigued by what creative making processes bring to adult teaching and learning.
 Arts-based processes provoke different types of knowing that are more established in creative disciplines but less readily acknowledged or accepted across academic disciplines.
 Curie facilitates creative workshops for teaching, research and staff development.
 Examples include collages to develop research questions with doctoral students; projective timelines for future professional development; and community drawing projects.
 She was on Make Craft Britain, a television programme on the value of making and crafting.
 She launched Drawing Edges, a successful discussion and drawing group, bringing together drawing practitioners, academics and researchers.
-Curie is convinced that though many in the academe readily say they “can’t draw” or “are not creative” there is much to be gained by re-engaging with our surroundings through creative mmore
+Though many in the academe readily say they “can’t draw” or “are not creative” there is much to be gained by re-engaging with our surroundings through creative methodsmore

 - Jarrett, K., Mouchet, A., Harvey, S., Scott, C. and Light, R., 2014.
 Using elicitation interview within a phenomenographic framework: developing the breadth of research designs associated with game based approaches.
 Agora for Physical Education and Sport, 16 (3), 291-306.

 - Scott, C. and MacInnes, J.D., 2006.
 Cardiac patient assessment: putting the patient first.
 British journal of nursing (Mark Allen Publishing), 15 (9), 502-508.